dstroot/my-hugo-blog/content/post/how-to-kill-eleven-million-people.md

 ![San Francisco MOMA](/img/holocaust.jpg)

 One particular aspect of the Holocaust remains puzzling.
-It is the answer to one simple question.
 How do you actually go about killing eleven million people?
 Why for month after month and year after year, did millions of intelligent human beings—guarded by a relatively few Nazi soldiers—willingly load their families into tens of thousands of cattle cars to be transported by rail to one of the many death camps scattered across Europe?

 The answer is simple – **you lie to them**.